 I’m no way going to blame manufacturers for the capacity or drain of device batteries… I’m a heavy user… In that I doubt 10 minutes go by when I’m not using it!
 Unless I’m asleep of course!

 This has obviously created a gap in the market.
-When that has steadily filled up with all manor of devices, in all shapes and sizes.
-Each device is not without it’s pitfalls, equally each device suits a certain type of user more.
+When that has steadily filled up with all manner of devices, in all shapes and sizes.
+Each device is not without its pitfalls, equally each device suits a certain type of user more.

 This is when I spotted the Energenie ChargeGenie 50, a 5,000 MaH external battery pack..
 My school boy maths suggested I should get at least 2 full charges of my iPhone 4S from this, and what’s more it would even give my iPad (thanks to FreeVirtualServers) a boost.
 So I got in touch with Energenie, and excitedly asked them to reserve me a fully charged ChargeGenie 50 at the Gadget Show.

 Once I’d made my way around the show, battery now flagging at 20% I headed over to their stand, and collected what was soon to become my phones new best friend!
 I carefully opened the packaging and plugged in my phone..
 Slowly but surely my device made its way back up to 100%